Brookhaven National Laboratory: Off-site contributions

-It is a contributing partner to ATLAS experiment, one of the four detectors located at the Large Hadron Collider (LHC).
+It is a contributing partner to ATLAS experiment, one of the four detectors located at the Large Hadron Collider (LHC), via the Omega Group.
 It is currently operating at CERN near Geneva, Switzerland.

 Brookhaven was also responsible for the design of the SNS accumulator ring in partnership with Spallation Neutron Source in Oak Ridge, Tennessee.

 Brookhaven plays a role in a range of neutrino research projects around the world, including the Daya Bay Reactor Neutrino Experiment in China and the Deep Underground Neutrino Experiment at Fermi National Accelerator Laboratory.

+Brookhaven continues to support the precision experiment Muon g-2 at Fermilab, after being the host of the experiment from 1989 to 2001.

 Public access

 Exterior of National Synchrotron Light Source II facility in 2012, during a Brookhaven National Laboratory "Summer Sundays" public tour.

 For other than approved Public Events, the Laboratory is closed to the general public.
 The lab is open to the public on several Sundays during the summer for tours and special programs.
 The public access program is referred to as 'Summer Sundays' and takes place in July, and features a science show and a tour of the lab's major facilities.
 The laboratory also hosts science fairs, science bowls, and robotics competitions for local schools, and lectures, concerts, and scientific talks for the local community.
 The Lab estimates that each year it enhances the science education of roughly 35,000 K-12 students on Long Island, more than 200 undergraduates, and 550 teachers from across the United States.